ibm-cloud-docs/openshift/virt-storage-setup.md

 {: #virt-storage-odf}

 OpenShift Data Foundation (ODF) is recommended for production workloads that require high performance, snapshots, and cloning capabilities.

+This section applies only to manual OpenShift Virtualization deployments.
+If you're using [OpenShift Virtualization Service](/docs/openshift?topic=openshift-rovs-getting-started), ODF is pre-configured and you don't need to follow these steps.
+{: note}

 ### Prerequisites for ODF
 {: #virt-storage-odf-prereqs}